MicrosoftDocs/learn/learn-pr/azure/monitor-java-azure/includes/3-exercise-setup.md

 ## Run the Setup script

+## Load Data

 ## Next steps

-In the next exercise, you'll use Azure Pipelines to build and deploy your sample Spring Boot application.
+In the next exercise, you'll setup your sample application for Monitoring

-::: zone-end